shokimble/react-native-google-play-game-services/README.md

 React Native Google Play Game Services bindings for Android (Google Play Game Services for iOS no longer exists).

-Currently implements achievements and leaderboards.
-Events and more etc will be added on request.
+Currently implements achievements, leaderboards, snapshots (saved games).
+Events and more will be added on request.

 ## Requirements